vanmars/cms_portfolio/README.md

 ## Known Bugs

-* Registration form does not add first and last name to database
+* Registration form does not add first, last, and user name to database

 ## Items to Improve

 * Complete all stretch specifications
+* Add integration tests
 * Refactor
-* Add integration tests

 ## Support and Contact Details